Repurposed public domain graphics on casual garments often worn and exploited by Musicians, Artists, Influencers and other Creatives.

 Real "T-shirt Connoisseurs" know that a T-shirt can turn anyone into a mobile billboard for their cause, whatever that may be.
 Some people prefer to be branded with corporate logos while others show their independence by avoiding those images like a plague.
-"These are my people.” says, BoyManDude.
+"These are my people.” says, Bill Bored.

-Anyone, of any gender, knows that a regular weight, extra soft, and heavyweight cotton T-shirt is a lot more than just a casual everyday garment.
-For most it is an outward expression of your inner self (or something like that).
+Anyone, of any gender, knows that a T-shirt is a lot more than just a trendy everyday garment.
+For most, it is an outward expression of your inner self (or something like that.
+Right?).
 For others, depending on your preferred fit, it's like a second skin.

-Everyone has to know by now that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
+Everyone knows, by now, that the T-shirt one pulls over their head says a lot about them and the things they advocate for -- like bands and musicians, sense of humor, level of intellect, social interests, lifestyle, hobbies and politics.
 Even without words, a graphic on a T-shirt can connect you to your tribe, or get you invited into a new one.

 # # #